Tizooo/training/muscle-groups/chest.md

 ## Standing Cable Chest Fly:<br>
 **Sets:** 3<br>
 **Reps:** 20<br>
 **Form:** Stand with a slight forward lean, arms extended but slightly bent, and bring the cables together in a wide arc, squeezing your chest at the peak contraction.
-Return to the starting position with control.<br>
+Return to the starting position with control.
-**Focus:** Chest isolation for endurance and hypertrophy.<br>
+**Focus:** Chest isolation for endurance and hypertrophy.